 One of our fun winter traditions is an hour by hour New Year's Eve Countdown for kids & families to enjoy home!

 Kids love a celebration (although most won't stay awake long enough to see the ball drop in Times Square) so we've pulled together a list of countdown ideas to enjoy throughout the day!

 With these super fun activities, you can start your New Year's Eve countdown anytime during the day -- make it an all-day activity or just an after dinner countdown until your kids are ready for bed.

-And many of these fun ideas will introduce the kids to how other countries celebrate New Year's around the world.
+And many of these fun ideas will introduce your kids to how other countries bring in the New Year around the world.

 8:00 am - Last Breakfast of 2019